 [WordPress] Display related articles in conjunction with CPT UI!
 YARPP Modification Notes

-As the number of articles has increased, linking to related articles is a great way to increase site traffic, and I think it's a common technique.
+As the number of articles has increased, linking to related articles is an excellent way to increase site engagement, and I think it's a common technique.

-Our company's website is managed entirely with WordPress, and we
+Our company website is entirely managed with WordPress, and we

 In this article, we will take a look at the YARPP settings one by one to make use of the CPT UI settings and retrieve related articles as desired